vdanviel/vDanviel/README.md

-Hi, I’m @vDanviel (most known as Victor Daniel), nineteen years, and well, I am a beginner programmer, I know the basically base of programming as HTML/CSS/JS, and I'm in my walking to learn PHP, and others languages and tools.
+Hi, I’m @vdanviel (most known as Victor Daniel), nineteen years, and well, I am a beginner programmer, I know the basically base of programming as HTML/CSS/JS, and I'm in my walking to learn PHP, and others languages and tools.

 Despite of that I already am a Web Designer or something like that.